A A A

 CURRENT VOLUNTEER NEEDS

-Cutters and Clippers – It’s that time of year again, the grass is getting greener and it needs cutting!
+Cutters and Clippers – It is that time of year again!
+The grass is getting greener and it needs cutting!
 We are looking to build our Cutters and Clippers teams who take care of yards for seniors living independently who can no longer maintain their yards.
 These teams meet on Thursday mornings at 180 Marine Street 8:00 – 12:00, with lunch included!
 We are looking to build several teams consisting of 8 members each.
 Please consider volunteering if you like doing yard work and being out in the fresh air.

 Care Connection – Has an opportunity for an individual to pick up and/or deliver donated items.
 This is an ongoing opportunity on an “as needed” basis, for 2 to 4 hours.
 The day of the week is flexible – Monday thru Friday.